canaimax/CS504-IP-Marquez/IP-01/README.md

 # CS504-Team-A-Project

-This is a repo.
-The Project Team Members are

-Wargin 	Gabby Ines,
-Oh 	Mary Christine,
+This is the IP of Gus Marquez

 Gus Marquez  (Captain)